veit/python-basics-tutorial/docs/types/strings.rst

    >>> match.groups()
    ('veit', 'cusy', 'io')

-:py:meth:`re.Match.groups` returns a :doc:`tuples` that contains all subgroups of the match.
+:py:meth:`re.Match.groups` returns a :doc:`tuples` containing all subgroups of the match.

 :py:meth:`re.Pattern.findall` returns a list of tuples if the pattern contains
 groups: